forj-oss/docs/dev/contribute.rst

 These resources include this website, our own review system based on Gerrit, GitHub to publish code, a bug tracker, `mailing list`_ and an `IRC`_ channel.

-A mechanism inspired by the well known Linux :ref:`"Developer Certificate of Origin (DCO)" <dco>` is used to sign off contributions.
+A mechanism inspired by the well known Linux "Developer Certificate of Origin (`DCO`_)" is used to sign off contributions.

 Everyone contributing to the Forj Project or participating on the `IRC`_, `mailing list`_ or other resources provided by the Project must abide by the `Community Guidelines`_.
 While creative ideas and respectful debates on topics are encouraged, the Forj Project reserves the right to act as needed to protect the integrity of the Project, including the removal of any posts deemed inappropriate or offensive.